 How I felt at the start of this book:

 So I read this book for Pride Month, and it was one of my first reads to celebrate the LGBTQ+ community and let me tell you I don’t regret it all.

-Being a Demiromantic Asexual myself, I can’t begin to describe how good it felt to have my sexuality acknowledged on paper.
+As someone who is also Asexual, I can’t begin to describe how good it felt to have my sexuality acknowledged on paper.

 This was a very reaffirming read, I liked that Kann sort of explored Alice’s sexuality a little, as opposed just labeling her as asexual and moving on.